 What are the most important values that should shape your workplace culture?

-Transparency is the practice of sharing information about a company’s finances, practices, and management with employees, shareholders, and the general public.
+Transparency is sharing information about a company’s finances, practices, and management with employees, shareholders, and the general public.

 There are many reasons why transparency is important in business: